Mo (TV series)

 Mo (stylized with all uppercase) is an American comedy-drama television series that premiered on August 24, 2022 on Netflix.
 The series stars Mo Amer as the titular character.
-The series is loosely based on Amer's own life as a Palestinian refugee descendant living in Houston, Texas.
+The series is loosely based on Amer's own life as a Palestinian refugee living in Houston, Texas.
 It is co-created by Ramy Youssef and also stars Farah Bsieso, Teresa Ruiz and Tobe Nwigwe.

 In January 2023, Netflix renewed the series for a second and final season, which premiered on January 30, 2025.

-Season 2 of Mo was released to "widespread acclaim", is one of "Netflix's most celebrated comedies", and was called "Essential Viewing" by Mashable.
+Mo was released to "widespread acclaim", is one of "Netflix's most celebrated comedies".
+It was credited as "Essential Viewing" by Mashable.

 The first season of the show has a 100% critic score on Rotten Tomatoes.

 Premise

-Mo follows a Palestinian refugee descendent living in Houston, Texas, who is currently seeking asylum and citizenship in the United States.
+The show follows the eponymous Mo, a Palestinian refugee living in Houston, Texas, who is seeking asylum and citizenship in the United States.